-Exception: A Police Officer II or III who is loaned from a patrol assignment where he/she is receiving a Uniform Field Officer Incentive to perform duties in a detective investigation assignment, shall receive the 1% (one percent) Detective Incentive after two DPs, and at such time the Uniform Field Officer Incentive will cease to be paid.
+Exception: A Police Officer II or III who is loaned from a patrol assignment where he/she is receiving a Uniform Field Officer Incentive to perform duties in a detective investigation assignment, shall receive the Detective Incentive after two DPs, and at such time the Uniform Field Officer Incentive will cease to be paid.

-Note: Questions as to the eligibility of a particular employee shall be resolved by the Employee Relations Administrator, the CAO, and the League.
+Note: Questions as to the eligibility of a particular employee shall be resolved by the Employee Relations Administrator, the CAO, and the League acting as the Dispute Resolution Committee.